jbrunton/clean-arch-katas/katas/game-of-life.md

 Hints:

 * You might like to clear the terminal before rendering the game, to make the most of the terminal space.
-You can do this with `process.stdout.write("\u001Bc");`.
+You can do this with `process.stdout.write("\u001Bc");` on Mac/xTerm.
 * You might like to render each turn over the previous turn.
 You can reset the terminal cursor with `process.stdout.moveCursor(0, -y);` (where `y` is the number of lines to move back up the screen).
 * You might like to validate the specified width and height fit in the terminal.
 You can check `process.stdout.columns` and `process.stdout.rows`.